A-AhkUser/eAutocomplete/README.md

 		menuOptions: "VScroll r10",
 		startAt: 2, ; the minimum number of characters a user must type before a search is performed
 		matchModeRegEx: true, ;  an occurrence of the wildcard character in the middle of a string will be interpreted not literally but as a regular expression (.*)
-		appendHapax: true, ; hapax legomena will be appended to the current local word list
+		appendHapax: true ; hapax legomena will be appended to the current local word list }
-		delimiter: GUIDelimiter
-	}
 )
 A := new eAutocomplete(GUIID, options)
+GUIDelimiter := "`n"
+GUI, +Delimiter%GUIDelimiter% ; important
-A.addSource("frenchWords", frenchWords)
+A.addSource("frenchWords", frenchWords, GUIDelimiter)
 A.setSource("frenchWords") ; defines the word list to use GUI, Show, w400 h330, eAutocomplete
 return